 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This helps ensure that the work is done correctly using current best installation practices.
+Hiring a licensed solar installer is critical.
+This helps ensure that the work is done properly using current best installation practices.
 Ohio may require a solar company to hold a state contractors' license, but only for commercial work.
-For home solar panel installations, cities can establish their own licensing or regulatory requirements.
+For residential work, cities can establish their own licensing or regulatory requirements.

-Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers are saying about local solar installers.
-Reviews can give you an idea of a company’s trustworthiness and customer service.
-Avoid companies lacking reviews or with predominantly negative feedback.
+Check consumer review platforms like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
+Detailed reviews can help you evaluate a company's dependability and level of service.
+Use caution with installers that have no reviews or mostly negative ones.

-Top-notch solar installations should include strong workmanship and performance guarantees.
-A workmanship warranty covers installation issues, such as poor alignment, cracks in the panels, or poor wiring.
-A performance guarantee ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+Quality solar installations should come with comprehensive workmanship and performance warranties.
+The workmanship guarantee covers any installation issues such as poor alignment, cracks in the panels, or poor wiring.
+The performance guarantee promises a specific energy output level.
+Strong guarantees indicate that a solar installer has faith in its installations.

 Solar is great for helping you lower electricity bills over time.
 Be sure to consider these aspects when considering the final cost and value of solar panels.

 In Kettering, solar panels cost an average of $3,410 per kilowatt, with an average system size of 7.5 kilowatts.
 The typical Kettering homeowner spends $17,836 on their solar array after federal tax refunds.
-An estimate from a local provider will take into account additional information based on your desired system's capacity, size, required preliminary work, and panel type.
-In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.
+An estimate from a local provider will consider additional information reflecting your desired system's size, capacity, panel type, and required preliminary work.
+In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Amount: